The Amount Of Money Needed To Retire Early And Live In Poverty

 Empower Retirement Planner

-Also check out NewRetirement for even more retirement planning functionality.
-NewRetirement is 100% focused on helping you reach retirement and staying retired once you get there.
+Also check out Boldin for even more retirement planning functionality.
+Boldin is 100% focused on helping you reach retirement and staying retired once you get there.
+My favorite tool of theirs is their Roth Conversion tool.
+It helps you model out how much money you should convert to save on taxes in retirement.

 That was what all the initial teachings were about.
 They taught people to not always be upgrading their lifestlyes.
 Everytime you get a bonus or a salary increase, don’t upgrade your lifestyle.
 Maintain your lifestyle and save.
 Later, you should be able to continue to maintain your lifestyle, without your salary.
 That is FIRE.